pts/minilibc686/README.md

   compilers, it can use the bundled TinyCC compiler (`tools/miniutcc`) (use the `--tcc` flag).

+* src/smart.nasm and libc/minilibc/smart.nasm: It implements smart linking
+  support (minilibc686 libc only).
+With smart linking, some libc functions become shorter, and program initialization (the *_start* function) aso becomes shorter.
+Another example: if the program uses both strcasecmp(3) and strncasecmp(3), the total code size will be smaller, because lots of code is shared.

+* libc/minilibc/sys_freebsd.nasm: Implements program initialization (the
+  *_start* function) and syscall functions (such as *mini_isatty*, *mini_write* and *mini__exit*) for the FreeBSD i386 target.
+It use used with `minicc -bfreebsd` and `minicc -bfreebsdx`.
 * libc/dietlibc-0.34.sfx.7z: Self-extracting archive containing diet libc 0.34 (released on 2018-09-24) (.h and .a files) targeting Linux i386, compiled for `-march=i386` and `-march=i686`.
 Use it with `minicc